-Rickwood indicated that his place of employment was the "links," where he worked 48 hours per week.
+Rickwood indicated that his place of employment was the "links," where he told the census taker that he worked 48 hours per week.
 He earned \$600 in 1910, so we can see that the monthly salary that the Quebec Golf Club paid him accounted for less than a third of his annual income.

-Lessons, golf club sales and repair, the selling of golf accessories, and perhaps even payments due for golf course design and construction at Amherst Golf Club accounted for the rest.
+Accounting for the other two thirds of his income were regular lessons (teaching the fundamentals of the game to newcomers), golf club sales and repairs, the selling of golf accessories, and perhaps even payments due for golf course design and construction at the Amherst Golf Club accounted for the rest.

-Figure 35 Fred Rickwood golf clubs owned by the author.
+Figure 37 Fred Rickwood golf clubs owned by the author.